bluegreen-labs/weahtr/README.md

 required for the transcription processing of the cell content, not the table matching.

+## Demo scripts

+In the `analysis` folder of the project you find a number of demonstration scripts which should work within the provided Docker environment.
+These scripts allow you to experiment with the workflow, so you can familiarize yourself with the process.

+These scripts rely on small demo datasets included in the github repository, and are real life examples of climate data recovery efforts.
+They include three data formats from data recovery efforts within the COBECORE (format 1 and 6) and VUB Hydrology department (Yangambi).
+The included tables are both in portrait and landscape mode.
+For each table format a configuration file (*.yml) and empty template is provided.
+Experimenting with different table detection / registration methods will show that these methods perform better or worse depending on the type and quality of the image/table provided.

 ## References

 J. Sueiras, et al.: "Using Synthetic Character Database for Training Deep Learning